litteup/cohort3-backend-project/README.md

 ### This is a Top Universe Cohort 3 Project.
 #
 # Table of Contents
-    1. Brief description of the application.
+    1. Brief description of Lingoleap.
     2. Some pictorial representation of the application.
     3. Target audience.
     4. Language Proficiency level.
     5. User resources.
     6. Technologies.
-    7. How to use the Language Learning App.
+    7. How to use the Lingoleap.
     8. Technical requirement.
     9. Setup and installation.
     10. Program implementation.